junior-devleague/GNU-Linux-and-Python/src/morea/1_Course_Introduction/reading-ubuntu-apt.md

 `apt dist-upgrade` | the same as above, but it prioritizes more important packages in the case of a dependency conflict

 <br>

+**Whenever you would like to install software on any machine running Linux, do it from the package manager unless there is explicit instruction to do otherwise.
+This is the safest and best way to resolve dependencies and keep a clean computer.**

 When installing a package, `apt search` it first to read the description and make sure it's the correct package name.